ArduPilot/ardupilot_wiki/common/source/docs/common-compass-calibration-in-mission-planner.rst

 .. note::

-   This article assumes that you are using the most common configuration — a flight controller and compass mounted with the arrow on each facing toward the front of the vehicle.
+   This article assumes that you are using the most common configuration — a autopilot and compass mounted with the arrow on each facing toward the front of the vehicle.
 If you're using a different configuration see :ref:`Advanced Compass Setup <common-compass-setup-advanced>`.

 [site wiki="rover"]
 .. tip::